Ensemble: dress and corset

 Museum purchase, 2014.38.1

 An Alexander McQueen floral printed organza cocktail dress with matching leather corset from the 'NATURAL Dis-Tinction, Un-Natural Selection' collection, Spring-Summer, 2009.
 The strapless dress with integral corset is printed with grasses, butterflies and wild flowers and the skirt falls in polonaised drapes.
-The faux crocodile corset with white top-stitched detailing is shaped to emphasise the curve of the waist. (description and image from Kerry Taylor Auctions)
+The faux crocodile corset with white top-stitched detailing is shaped to emphasize the curve of the waist. (description and image from Kerry Taylor Auctions)

 Agatha Ruiz de la Prada